nova-model/nova-tutorial/episodes/02-Copy-Template.md

 3. **Deployment Process**:
    - When you push code to your repository → CI builds a new container
-   - When you run `deploy-tool` → The utility checks if your container exists and pushes your tool XML to the galaxy-tools prototype branch
+   - When you run `deploy-prototype` → The utility checks if your container exists and pushes your tool XML to the galaxy-tools prototype branch
    - After XML is merged → Your tool appears in the NDIP interface

 ::::::::::::::::::::::::::::::::::::::::: callout
-In a production environment, when your tool is ready for users, you would create a merge request from the prototype branch to the dev branch.
+In a production environment, when your tool is ready for users, you would run the deploy-production tool.
+This will create a merge request to the dev branch.
 The NDIP team reviews these changes, merges them, and your tool will be deployed to the production instance during the next deployment.
 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## References